TRIPURA RAHASYA

 58-62.
 Supreme wisdom is that which puts an end to

 the sense of non-self once for all.
-Non-dual realisation admits
+Non-dual realisation

 nothing unknown or unknowable and pervades everything